-It may sound boring, but one of the secrets to truly efficient, pleasurable cooking is a well-organized kitchen.
+It may sound boring, but one of the secrets to truly pleasurable cooking is a well-organized kitchen.
 A kitchen that is set up for success will help you not only to get meals prepared faster and with less stress, but it will also make cleaning up afterwards easier—and who doesn’t want that?!
 So, I wanted to share my tips on kitchen organization for efficient cooking in the hopes that it will help to make your cooking experience as stress-free as possible.

 Kitchen Organization for Efficient Cooking